Which Way to the War: Cast

-Also featured were Sarah Payne as Mara, Nadia Sawalha as Lucia, Elisabeth Bolognini as Little Anna, Valeria Fabbri as Carla, Amanda Weston as Theresa, Jason Hall as Captain Gregory Swift and Martin Sadler as Able One Charlie.
+Also featured were Sarah Payne as Mara, Nadia Sawalha as Lucia, Elisabeth Bolognini as Little Anna, Valeria Fabbri as Carla, Mandy (Amanda)Weston as Theresa, Jason Hall as Captain Gregory Swift and Martin Sadler as Able One Charlie.

 Production

 The pilot episode, written with the intention of developing a full series, was Jeremy Lloyd and David Croft's final sitcom set during wartime, and their only sitcom produced by the ITV network.
 It had a working title of Mammary Mia.

 The pilot was based on an idea by Roger Mirams, who was a producer with Reg Grundy Productions.
 The pilot's director, Roy Gould, had worked for Croft and Lloyd previously at the BBC on programmes Are You Being Served?, Hi-de-Hi!, 'Allo 'Allo! and Oh, Doctor Beeching!.
 Terry John, who portrayed Corporal Genaro, would later appear as Percy in Croft's final television series, Oh, Doctor Beeching!, from 1995 to 1997.